-TDM Studio is a web platform for running text analyses on the ProQuest datasets, including ProQuest Dissertations & Theses and the New York Times.
+TDM Studio is a web platform for running text analyses on thousands of ProQuest datasets, including, but not limited to, such databases as ProQuest Dissertations & Theses and the New York Times.
 TDM Studio has two components:

 - Visualizations, which allow for working with 10 000 results and are entirely in a point-and-click interface with data visualization

 - The Workbench, for researchers and their teams coding with R or Python in Jupyter notebooks

 If you wish to have access to both components, you must request them separately.

 - See our TDM Studio information page for more information and to sign up